 - 1. The legislature should enact into statute the broad general framework for a funding model as guidance to MDHEWD for its annual budget submission to the legislature.
 The statute should indicate the broad components of a funding model, but not be more prescriptive.
-The task of adding details should be left to the Department.
+The task of adding details should be left to the Department with the Coordinating Board.
 The following broad components should be included in the framework (these components are fully described in the section in this report on the Conceptual Framework):

 - a.
 Fixed Costs

 - b.
 Variable Costs

 - c.
 Performance

 - d.
 Funding for important functions not included in the funding model-a recognition that there are some items that will require line-item funding, such as:

 - i.
 Medical Schools

 - ii.
 Land Grant functions

-- Specific, dedicated activities conducted by institutions on behalf of the state, such as applied research projects, where an institution is effectively a "preferred vendor" for the state for that activity.
+- iii.
+Specific, dedicated activities conducted by institutions on behalf of the state, such as applied research projects, where an institution is effectively a "preferred vendor" for the state for that activity.

 - iv.
-Other important functions outside of credit-bearing instruction.19
+Other important functions outside of credit-bearing instruction.22

-19 Among the functions that likely require funding support at present is some amount of non-credit programming that leads to workforce-relevant and industry-recognized credentials.
-Ideally, such activity would be covered under the variable costs component of the model, but current data limitations prevent
+22 Among the functions that likely require funding support at present is some amount of non-credit programming that leads to workforce-relevant and industry-recognized credentials.
+Ideally, such activity would be covered under the variable costs component of the model, but current data limitations prevent e.
+Funding for building high priority new educational capacity-for example, short-term seed money for the creation of new academic programs that are important to workforce and economic development priorities of the state.
+This includes funding provided through the MoExcels program, a recurring program that supports new education and training programs offered in partnership with employers to meet Missouri's workforce needs.
+It also includes one-off investments in capacity that are the product of negotiation between policymakers, MDHEWD, and individual institutions.